PrunaAI/awesome-ai-efficiency/README.md

 - **1 smartphone charge**: Amount of energy required to AI generate a couple of images or run a few thousands inference with an LLM ([Source](https://arxiv.org/pdf/2311.16863), 2024)
 - **>10s**: Time requried to generate 1 HD image with Flux on H100 or to generate 100 tokens with Llama 3 on T4 ([Source](https://flux-pruna-benchmark.vercel.app/) and [Source](https://huggingface.co/spaces/optimum/llm-perf-leaderboard), 2024)
 - **61,848.0x**: Difference between the highest and lowest energy use in energy leaderboard for AI models ([Source](https://huggingface.co/spaces/AIEnergyScore/Leaderboard), 2025).
+- **1,300MWh**: GPT-3, for example, is estimated to use just under 1,300 megawatt hours (MWh) of electricity; about as much power as consumed annually by 130 US homes ([Source](https://www.theverge.com/24066646/ai-electricity-energy-watts-generative-consumption))

 ---